-As shown in this table, the average market cost of equity from these sources is only 7.7%.
-Therefore, it is not surprising that the CAPM and DCF Model indicate a cost of equity for the Company of only 6.5%.
-In other words, any cost of equity estimates for the Company (or any regulated utility) that is above the market cost of equity should be viewed as unreasonable.
+As shown in this table, the average market cost of equity from these sources is only 7.5%.
+Therefore, it is not surprising that the CAPM and DCF Model indicate a cost of equity for the Company of only 6.3%.
+In other words, any cost of equity estimates for the Company (or any regulated utility) that is above the market cost of equity should be viewed as unreasonable (again, the cost of equity is a different concept that the awarded ROE).